 We aim to demonstrate at number of shows each year.
 This year (2022) we have started up our demonstrations again by attending the Rock, Gem and Bead show on the 6th/7th August at Newcastle Racecourse.
 It was lovely to be back in action, chatting about our group, gaining new members and seeing familiar faces.
 Thank you to all who came and visited our table!

 What is faceting?

 Faceting is the art and craft of cutting gemstones.
 A facet is a flat surface that is cut onto the surface of a gemstone, the facets are usually a triangle, diamond or a bar shape.
 There are over 4000 different cutting designs and each design has the instructions to cut and achieve a finished gemstone.

-Different gem materials such as Sapphire, Emerald, Amethyst and Topaz affect light differently, so the facets need to be cut at different angles, depending on which gemstone you cut, so that you get the best sparkle from the finished stone.
+Different gem materials such as Sapphire, Emerald, Amethyst and Topaz affect light differently, so the facets need to be cut at different angles to get the best sparkle from the finished stone.
 If you want a fascinating and fun hobby, why not give faceting a try.
-You will be pleasantly surprised by the result, a beautiful sparkling gemstone that you have cut yourself.
+You will be pleasantly surprised by the result - a beautiful sparkling gemstone that you have cut yourself.

-There are other, more simplified ways of faceting as can be seen in third world countries where gemstones are ‘native cut’, but these methods lack the accuracy that can be achieved with a precision faceting machine like those pictured above.
+There are other, more simplified ways of faceting gemstones (sometimes referred to as ‘native cut’), but these methods can lack the accuracy that can be achieved with a precision faceting machine like those above.

 There are many manufacturers of new machines in the USA, Australia and Europe.
 Prices will range and some may be more easily accessibly than others.
 Second hand machines occasionally come up for sale in the UK and abroad.
 Once purchased these machines can last for many years, even decades.